hazrmard/gazebo/README.md

 These docs apply to the VM.

 Gazebo variables can be initialized by running `/usr/share/gazebo/setup.sh`.
+You can add that to your `.bashrc`.
+Additional variables and plugin paths in this repo can be added to them by running the local [`setup.sh`](./setup.sh) script.

 Gazebo worlds located in `/usr/share/gazebo-9/worlds`.